 Come and visit Cakes with Faces at our booth, say hello and get yourself some cute and colourful stuff.
 We’ll be there with colourful t-shirts, dresses, hoodies, watches, cushions and our comic book about how to make sushi!
 You can take a look at everything in the online shop.

-Our booth will be on the top level (where you go in) in the same room as last time – the layout’s a bit of a maze at Tobacco Dock so I’ll be posting a floor plan soon.
+Our booth will be C04 on the upper level, in the shop next to Artbox.
+The layout’s a bit of a maze at Tobacco Dock so check the floor plan!

 We’ll also be filming a video at the show – if you’d like to be in it, just ask at the stall.